-- A. Heating System: All heating systems (and central air-conditioning systems where they exist) shall be capable of safely and adequately heating (or cooling as applicable) for all living space. - B. Cooling System: Non-working or improperly functioning central air conditioning systems may be replaced as part of the rehabilitation work.
-The installation of a central air conditioning system, where it currently does not exist, is permissible where feasible and practical.
-New A/C installation will not be a priority unless project funds are available. - C. Requirements for Heating and or Cooling Systems: - 1.
-All existing heating systems, including but not limited to, chimneys and flues, cut-off valves and switches, limit controls, heat exchangers, burners, combustion and ventilation air, relief valves, drip legs and air, hot water, or steam delivery components (ducts, piping, etc.) that are not being replaced, shall be inspected and determined to be in a safe and proper functioning condition at the time of inspection, by means of written project file documentation.
+- A. Heating System: All heating systems (and central air-conditioning systems where they exist) shall be capable of safely and adequately heating (or cooling as applicable) for all living space. - B. Cooling System: Non-working or improperly functioning central air conditioning systems shall be replaced as part of the rehabilitation work.
+The installation of a central air conditioning system, where it currently does not exist, is permissible where feasible and practical. - C. Requirements for Heating and or Cooling Systems: - 1.
+All existing heating systems, including but not limited to, chimneys and flues, cut-off valves and switches, limit controls, heat exchangers, burners, combustion and ventilation air, relief valves, drip legs and air, hot water, or steam delivery components (ducts, piping, etc.) that are not being replaced, shall be inspected by competent personnel with the proper certifications to perform the required inspections.
+Components inspected must be determined to be in a safe and proper functioning condition at the time of inspection, by means of written project file documentation.